 Kentucky Oaks Results

-As might be expected in a race with such a long and storied history, many Kentucky Oaks winners have gone on to Hall of Fame careers and become multiple year-end champion fillies and mares.
+As might be expected in a race with such a long and storied history, many Kentucky Oaks winners have gone on to become year-end champions and even Hall of Fame inductees.
 The list includes Silverbulletday, who was the Champion Two-Year-Old Filly in 1998 and Champion Three-Year-Old Filly in 1999, the year she won the Oaks.

 In 2009 the winner was Rachel Alexandra, who, after her Oaks win, ran in the Preakness Stakes and beat a field of 12 males to become the first filly to win the race in 85 years.
 She was named Horse of the Year for 2009 over Breeders’ Cup Classic (G1) winning mare Zenyatta.